PTG-Kitware/angel_system/README.md

 Workspace root: `./ros/`

 System requirements
+* ansible
 * docker
 * docker-compose

+Some files required from the `https://data.kitware.com` Girder service require authentication due to their protected nature.
+The environment variable `GIRDER_API_KEY` must be defined with a valid API key, otherwise an authentication token cannot be retrieved.

+## Provision Files
+External large files should be provisioned by running the ansible tool:

+    ansible-playbook -i ansible/hosts.yml ansible/provision_files.yml

+This may include large files for running the system, like ML model files, or other files required for building docker images.

+This provisioning may require additional configuration and variables set in your environment in order to satisfy some permissions:
+* `GIRDER_API_KEY` will need to be set in order to acquire protected files from `data.kitware.com`.

+The configuration that controls what is staged and where is located in the `ansible/roles/provision-files/vars/main.yml` file.

 ## Docker-based Workflow
 **Intention**: Use containerization to standardize development and runtime